aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 7.1.
 Short-Term Feasibility Summary

 - **Theoretically Feasible, but Capacity is Limited**: Without creating a new Node Pool, an existing n1-standard-8 node (with approximately 7.71 Core CPU and 26.36 GiB allocatable memory after adjustments) can host **at most 1** such new high-resource API Pod.
-- **Dependent on Current Actual Available Resources**: The total number of new API Pods that the current 30 jiqun nodes can support directly depends on whether the remaining available CPU and memory on each node (after deducting resources requested by existing scheduled Pods) simultaneously meet the new Pod's requirements (>= 4 Core, >= 16GB).
+- **Dependent on Current Actual Available Resources**: The total number of new API Pods that the current 30 clusters nodes can support directly depends on whether the remaining available CPU and memory on each node (after deducting resources requested by existing scheduled Pods) simultaneously meet the new Pod's requirements (>= 4 Core, >= 16GB).
 This requires a detailed resource audit of each node using `kubectl describe node` and `kubectl top nodes`.
 Resource fragmentation may further limit the actual schedulable quantity.
-- **Contribution of Cluster Auto-Scaling**: The Cluster Autoscaler (CA) can add up to an additional 15 n1-standard-8 nodes on demand (bringing the jiqun total to the 45-node limit).
+- **Contribution of Cluster Auto-Scaling**: The Cluster Autoscaler (CA) can add up to an additional 15 n1-standard-8 nodes on demand (bringing the clusters total to the 45-node limit).
 Ideally, each of these 15 new nodes could also support 1 high-resource Pod, thus providing an additional 15 slots.
 - **Anti-Affinity as a Key Constraint**: Since each Deployment requires at least 2 Pods distributed across different nodes, the actual number of _Deployments_ that can be deployed will be half the number of available Pod slots (or fewer, depending on whether slots are evenly distributed across different nodes).

 ### 7.2.
 Immediate Actionable Recommendations